zhanglab/psamm/docs/tutorial/import_export.rst

 The support for importing from Excel file is model specific and are available for 17 published models.
 This import requires the installation of the separate psamm-import repository.
-There is also a generic Excel import for models produced by the ModelSEED pipeline.
+There is also a generic Excel import for models produced that were produced by older versions of ModelSEED.
+Models from the current ModelSEED can be imported in the SBML format.

-To install the ``psamm-import`` package for excel format models use the following
+To install the ``psamm-import`` package for Excel format models use the following
 command:

 .. code-block:: shell

     (psamm-env) $ pip install git+https://github.com/zhanglab/psamm-import.git

-This install will make the excel importers available from the command line when the ``psamm-import`` program is called.
+This install will make the Ezxcel importers available from the command line when the ``psamm-import`` program is called.

 To see a list of the models or model formats that are supported for import, use the command: